Khadija25azam/Khadija25azam/README.md

-- 👋 Hi, I’m @Khadija25azam
+- 👋 Hi, I’m @Areeba
 - 👀 I’m interested in game development
 - 🌱 I’m currently learning BsCs
 - 💞️ I’m looking to collaborate on Projects with different companies
-- 📫 How to reach me send email on khadija25azam@gmail.com
+- 📫 How to reach me send email on Areeba@gmail.com

 <!---